 The double buffered Output Compare Register (OCR2) is compared with the Timer/Counter value at all times.
 The result of the compare can be used by the waveform generator to generate a PWM or variable frequency output on the Output Compare Pin (OC2).
-See "Output Compare Unit" on page 142. for details.
+For details, see "Output Compare Unit" on page 141.
 The compare match event will also set the compare flag (OCF2) which can be used to generate an output compare interrupt request.